AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching

 \subsection{Sensitivity of Early Layers}

-The residual structure shown above implies that the network's output is far more sensitive to changes in the early layers than in the later ones.
+The residual structure shown above suggests that perturbations introduced at earlier layers can influence a larger portion of the subsequent computation than perturbations introduced near the output.
 Let $\mathbf{J}_{k \to L} = \partial \mathbf{z}_L / \partial \mathbf{z}_k$ denote the Jacobian of the output with respect to the depth-$k$ state.
 Under the residual recursion, a perturbation at $k=1$ propagates through the entire composition:

-This yields a depth-wise ``Butterfly Effect'': perturbations introduced at Layer~1 cascade through the multiplicative Jacobian product $\mathbf{J}_{1\to L}$, exerting cumulative influence over all subsequent computation.
-Crucially, this sensitivity analysis provides mechanistic grounding for the SCD: although deep layers may \emph{accumulate} richer representations, the early layers \emph{contribute} disproportionately to the final output because their perturbations are amplified across the entire depth.
-This motivates our use of FoG-A (Sec.~\ref{sec:foga}) to empirically identify Layer~1 as a high-leverage causal bottleneck, and informs the design of Attribution-Guided REPA (Sec.~\ref{sec:ag_repa}), which targets these functionally critical layers rather than heuristically chosen mid-level ones.
+This yields a depth-wise ``Butterfly Effect'': perturbations introduced at Layer~1 are transformed by the full downstream Jacobian product $\mathbf{J}_{1\to L}$ and can therefore affect all subsequent residual updates.
+However, the magnitude and direction of this effect depend on the spectra and orientations of the intervening Jacobian factors; the product may amplify, preserve, or attenuate a given perturbation.
+Thus, this analysis should be viewed as a mechanistic motivation rather than a proof that early layers are always more sensitive.
+It provides grounding for the SCD: although deep layers may \emph{accumulate} richer representations, earlier layers can have high functional leverage because their updates are propagated through more downstream transformations.
+This motivates our use of FoG-A (Sec.~\ref{sec:foga}) to empirically identify high-leverage layers, and informs the design of Attribution-Guided REPA (Sec.~\ref{sec:ag_repa}), which targets functionally critical layers rather than heuristically chosen ones.